A guide To music publishing

-Along with Free Music Distribution you'll need music publishing.
+Along with Free Music Distribution you'll need publishing.

-There are copyrights for sound recordings and for writing music.
+There are copyrights specifically for your sound recording, & writing music.

 When musicians say they own their Master Records, they mean they have the rights to the original sound files!

-Music publishing is a business that involves promoting and making money off of music compositions.
+Music publishing is huge in the music business, and involves promoting and making money off of music compositions.